RGLab/ImmuneSpaceR/README.md

 The study object *caches* data, so once it is retrieved, the next time you access it, it will use the local cached copy.

-The package uses a simple S5 reference class to represent the connection to a study and get around some of R's copy-on-change behaviour.
+The package uses a R6 class system to represent the connection to a study and get around some of R's copy-on-change behaviour.

 ## Quick plots